Bankura horse: Process

 Different parts of the hollow terracotta horses are turned out in separate parts, on the potter’s wheel.
 The four legs, the full neck in two parts and the face (seven pieces in all) are turned out separately on the wheel and then joined together.
 Additional clay is used for making up defects that may remain in the shape of the body.
 The leaf-like ears and the tails are done in moulds and are later inserted in grooves left on the body.
 The clay figures are then allowed to dry in the sun.
 After a little drying in the sun, holes are made on appropriate parts of the body in order that the inner and the outer surfaces of the body are equally dried.
 Cracks may develop in the body because of unequal drying of the inner and the outer portions.
-Drying is undert5 done in the normal temperature of a closed room for about six or seven days.
+Drying is under done in the normal temperature of a closed room for about six or seven days.
 Then they are brought out of the room and heated in the sun.
 Finally they are fired.

 The terracotta horses of Bankura are produced in two different colours.
 This achieved by modifying the kiln atmosphere: terracotta red colour is obtained by letting out the smoke through the vents of the kiln during firing to generate an oxidising atmosphere, and the black colour is obtained by sealing the vents to generate a reducing atmosphere.

 Significance

 In the Rarh region where Dharmathakur is worshipped there is no end to the symbolic use of terracotta and wooden horses.
 Symbolic sacrifice of horses for fulfillment of wishes is common for many village gods and goddesses, but an assembly of terracotta horses of various shapes and sizes representing sacrifice on wish fulfillment is perhaps peculiar to Dharmathakur.

+In 1957 the Bankura horse featured on an Indian postage stamp.

 Shape

-Over the centuries the potters have moved away from a realistic presentation to a representational presentation.
+Over the centuries the potters have moved away from a realistic presentation to an abstract representation.
 Potter-artists of different regions focused on different parts of the animal body in such a manner that representation of the same became more important than representation of the entire body of the animal.